prisma/create-db/create-db/README.md

 **What claiming does:**

-- Moves the database into your Prisma Postgres account.
+- Moves the database into your Prisma Data Platform account.
 - Prevents it from being auto-deleted.
 - Lets you continue using the database as a long-term instance.